tango-controls/rfc/2/README.md

 * actions are represented in the form of commands.

-Its model can be represented as a defined tree which each elements are from a defined types: Class, Device, Property, Attribute, Command following the rules below:
+Its model can be represented as a defined tree which each elements are from a defined types: Class, Device, Property, Attribute, Pipe, Command following the rules below:

 * The Device is a distributed object which SHALL be accessed locally or via network.
 * The Device SHALL be an instance of one Device Class, see [RFC-9]()
 * The Device MAY have one or several Property, called Device Property, see [RFC-5]()
 * The Device MAY have one or several Attribute, see [RFC-4]()
+* The Device MAY have one or several Pipe
+* The Device MAY have one or several Command, see [RFC-3]()

 * The Device SHALL have one State attribute
 * The Device SHALL have one Status attribute
+* The Device SHALL have one State command
+* The Device SHALL have one Status command

+**Note**: Future specification may remove 'SHALL have' requirements for State and Status commands.

+[TO-DO: Should the two points below be moved to Class RFC?]
-* The Device MAY have one or several Pipe
+* The Device Class MAY have one or more Device instance
-* The Device MAY have one or several Command, see [RFC-3]()
+* The Device Class MAY have one or several Property, called Class Property

 * The Device SHALL have one unique identifier which represents its Name

-* The Class MAY have one or more Device instance
-* The Class MAY have one or several Property, called Class Property

-### Device Interface

-The Device Interface is a list of Attributes, Pipes and Commands provided by a Device Instance.
-The Device instance SHALL expose (provides access to) all Attributes, Pipes and Commands defined by its Device Class.

-The Device instance MAY expose Attributes and/or Commands not defined by its Device Class.
-These are called Dynamic Attributes and/or Dynamic Commands respectively, see [RFC-XX]().
-The Dynamic Attributes and Dynamic Commands MAY be added to the interface during Device Initialisation phase and/or Device Operation.

 ### Naming convention